Religious Freedom Conditions in Taliban-Controlled Afghanistan

 Virtual

-Please join the U.S. Commission on International Religious Freedom (USCIRF) for a virtual hearing on Afghanistan.
+The U.S. Commission on International Religious Freedom (USCIRF) held a virtual hearing on Afghanistan.

 Religious freedom conditions have been dire since the Taliban’s takeover of the country in 2021.
 In 2024, the Taliban intensified their crackdown on religious minorities and enacted dozens of edicts to severely limit the religious freedom of all Afghans, including those with different interpretations of Islam.
 These draconian edicts have disproportionately impacted Afghan women and girls, subjecting them to arbitrary arrest, forced disappearance, and harassment for their perceived religious dissent.
 Simultaneously, the Islamic State-Khorasan (ISIS-K) has stepped up its campaign of terror throughout the country, targeting religious minorities such as the Hazara Shi’a population.